osrf/gazebo_tutorials/guided_a/tutorial2.md

-# Get familiar with the codebase
+# Run your own copy of Gazebo

 On the [previous tutorial](http://gazebosim.org/tutorials?tut=guided_a1) we covered where to find the source code for Gazebo and other dependencies.